terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/basic/README.md

-# Basic example for Power infrastructure for regulated industries
+# Basic example for Power infrastructure for deployable architectures

 This example illustrates a simple way to use the `power-infrastructure` module.
 It provisions the following infrastructure: